Jordi Viljoen

+He competed for New Zealand U20 Touch Blacks in the 2022 Youth Trans Tasman in Christchurch.

 Early career

 Viljoen was born in Pretoria, South Africa, but relocated to New Zealand as a child.
 He is the son of former Stormers player Joggie Viljoen Jnr. and grandson of former Springbok Joggie Viljoen Snr..
 Viljoen attended Palmerston North Boys' High School and Hastings Boys' High School, where he was selected for New Zealand Schools.
 He represented New Zealand U20 in 2023.